-The crystals are growing!
+STEP 5: Shhhh… The crystals are growing!

 You want to set the jars in a quiet place where they won’t be disturbed.
 No tugging on the string, stirring the solution, or moving the jar around!
 They need to sit still to work their magic.

 After a couple of hours, you will see some changes.
-Later on that night, you will see more crystals growing!
+Later on that night, you will see more crystals growing.
 You want to leave the solution alone for 24 hours.

-Make sure to keep checking to see the stage of growth the crystals are in!
+Make sure to keep checking to see the stage of growth the crystals are in.
 This is a great opportunity for making observations.

 - Color Changing Flowers

-- STEAM Coffee Filter Flower Bouquet
+- Coffee Filter Flowers

 - Frozen Flower Sensory Science